-- (Chair) Dr Harriet Dunbar-Morris, Dean of Learning and Teaching and Associate Pro Vice-Chancellor (Student Experience), University of Portsmouth
+- (Chair) Dr Harriet Dunbar-Morris, Dean of Learning and Teaching, University of Portsmouth

 - Dominic Kingaby, Student Experience Policy Lead, Department for Education

 - Joanna Pullen, School Engagement Consultant: Resilience, Bounce Forward

 - Dr. Ruth Caleb, Wellbeing Consultant and Academic

 - Tracey Boseley, National Development Lead for the Education Sector, Child Bereavement UK

 - Poppy Brown, DPhil, Department of Psychiatry, University of Oxford, Author of HEPI report

 The transition from school to higher education is daunting and can be a challenge to many young people preparing for university.
 Recent surveys of student experience have revealed the disparity between expectation and reality as students face the greatest mental, financial and education challenges of their lives.
 Drop-out rates of first year students are still on the rise and mental health has been deemed a "university crisis".
 In order to transform the student experience, improve retention rates and encourage positive transitions, mental health and wellbeing must be a core part of universities’ activities.

 Join us this July for an up to date brief on recent policy and the newly announced Education Transitions Network, which aims to improve the student experience through elevated support in mental health and wellbeing within both schools and universities.
 This event will offer an opportunity for schools, HEIs and the NHS to network and share best practice in supporting all students during their transition from school to university.

 - The Education Transitions Network: an overview of the new taskforce

 - Examining recent reports on the transition from secondary school to university